mkbru/CiteRightChallenge/README.md

-# CiteRight Prgramming Challenge
+# CurrencyConversionAPI
-This is the solution I created to the coding excercise provided by CiteRight.
+This is a currency conversion API.

 # Getting Started: